Security scanning built for the vibe-coding era.

 Scope on the page, not in a sales deck

 SiteShadow is the SAST inside your compliance program, not the program itself.
 SiteShadow does not write your policies, does not run your access reviews, and does not replace your GRC platform.
-SiteShadow is not a certification and is not a SOC 2 or ISO 27001 attestation in itself; it is the SAST evidence those frameworks require.
+SiteShadow is not a certification, not a SOC 2 or ISO 27001 attestation, and not a CMMC certification; it is SAST evidence that supports those compliance programs.

 Stop guessing.
 Start tracing.